Boundary criticality of the O(N) model in d = 3 critically revisited: Quantum models: .

-Now, recall that for $N$ slightly above $N_c$, the extra-ordinary-power fixed point of the classical $O(N)$ model lies in the perturbative regime $g \to 0$, i.e. the scaling dimension \beq \Delta_{\vec{n}} = \frac{\eta_n}{2} \approx \frac{N-1}{4\pi} g^{ext-p}_*, \eeq with $g^{ext-p}_* \approx \frac{a (N-N_c)}{b}$.
-The smallness of the scaling dimension $\Delta_{\vec{n}} \approx 0.25$ found in numerical simulations suggests that $N = 3$ might, indeed, be in the perturbative regime.
-Now, perturbation theory in $g$ is completely insensitive to the topological term (\ref{Stheta}).
+Thus, for the $S = 1$ quantum model $\theta = 0$ and we expect all universal properties to be the same as for the classical model.
+As discussed in section \ref{sec:MC}, very recent Monte-Carlo simulations\cite{Toldin} indicate the presence of stable ordinary and extra-ordinary-log fixed points in the classical $O(3)$ model and a special transition between them - we will rely on this interpretation of classical Monte-Carlo results from here on.
+Next, for the $S =1/2$ quantum model what is the effect of the $\theta = \pi$ term (\ref{Stheta})?
+We recall that perturbation theory in $g$ is completely insensitive to the topological term (\ref{Stheta}).
 Indeed, $S_\theta$ is only non-zero for skyrmion configurations of $\vec{n}$, which are inaccessible in perturbation theory about the ordered state that we've employed in section \ref{sec:RG}.
+Thus, the perturbative $\beta$-function $\beta(g)$ is the same in the quantum $S = 1/2$ model as in the classical $O(3)$ model to all orders in $g$.
+Therefore, we expect the existence of a stable extra-ordinary-log phase in the $S =1/2$ quantum model, with exactly the same universal parameter $\alpha$ as in the classical model governing the low-energy properties (\ref{SSintro}), (\ref{alphaq}), (\ref{LUps}).
+Any differences between the $\theta = 0$ and $\theta = \pi$ cases will only enter through skyrmion configurations.
 Ignoring the coupling to the bulk, the classical skyrmion action is \beq S_{skyrm} = \frac{4 \pi |m|}{g}, \eeq where $m \in \mathbb{Z} $ is the skyrmion charge.
-Thus, one might expect that the effect of skyrmions is suppressed by $e^{-S_{skyrm}} = e^{-{4\pi}/g^{ext-p}_*}$, where we've replaced $g$ by its fixed point value.
-Using the relation (\ref{Deltanextp}), $e^{-S_{skyrm}} \approx e^{-\frac{2}{\Delta_n}} \approx e^{-8}$, where we've used the numerical value of $\Delta_{\vec{n}}$ at the dangling edge in the last step (of course, we don't know how large the prefactor of the exponential is).
-Thus, in this scenario, the effect of the $\theta$-term at the extra-ordinary-power fixed point may be numerically small, which may explain the agreement between exponents seen numerically in models with $S =1/2$ and $S=1$.
+Since $g$ logarithmically flows to zero in the extra-ordinary-log phase we expect skyrmion effects to be suppressed there.
+On the other hand, at the special fixed point in the classical model $g^{spec}_*$ is finite, therefore, we expect some differences in the critical properties between the $\theta = 0$ and $\theta = \pi$ cases at the special transition.
+However, given the relative smallness of the exponent $\Delta^{spec}_{\vec{n}} \approx 0.264(1) $ in the classical $O(3)$ model,\cite{Toldin} one may suspect that $g^{spec}_*$ is small to moderate.
+We then expect skyrmion effects to be suppressed at the special transition by $e^{-S_{skyrm}} = e^{-{4\pi}/g^{spec}_*}$, where we've replaced $g$ by its fixed point value.
+Using the relation (\ref{Deltasp}), $e^{-S_{skyrm}} \approx e^{-\frac{2}{\Delta^{spec}_{\vec{n}}}} \approx e^{-8}$, where we've used the numerical value of $\Delta^{spec}_{\vec{n}}$ from Ref.~\cite{Toldin} (of course, we don't know how large the prefactor of the exponential is).
+Thus, the exponents at the special transition might be numerically close in the $S =1/2$ quantum and $O(3)$ classical models.

-We also note that for $N \to N^+_c$, the correction to scaling exponent, $\omega = \beta'(g_*) \approx \frac{a (N-N_c)^2}{b}$, becomes small.
-This might explain some drifts of critical exponents observed in Ref.~\onlinecite{WesselS1}, when explicit boundary perturbations were considered.